deepakricky/learning/README.md

 THE BREAK STATEMENT:
 ‘break’ is used to come out of the loop when encountered.
 It instructs the program to – exit the loop now.

+THE CONTINUE STATEMENT
+‘continue’ is used to stop the current iteration of the loop and continue with the next one.
+It instructs the Program to “skip this iteration”.

+PASS STATEMENT
+pass is a null statement in python.
+It instructs to “do nothing”.